DavdBernal24/Spatialmismatch-Medellin/README.md

 ## 📄 Overview

 This repository contains all the code used to replicate the results of the paper:
 **“Better or Worse Job Accessibility?
-Understanding Changes in Spatial Mismatch – Evidence from Medellín, Colombia.”**
+Understanding Changes in Spatial Mismatch: Evidence from Medellín, Colombia.”**

 All code (except for the final two scripts) is written in **R**.